nprapps/us-drought/README.md

 Tracking the Drought
 =======================

-This project builds a timeline of US drought conditions using data from the US Drought Monitoring Center.
+This project builds a timeline of US drought conditions using data from the US Drought Monitor.
 It should produce an HTML page that can be embedded as an iframe.

 Getting started
 ---------------